-Just submitted my new book to my publisher: Stakeholder Democracy: Represented Democracy in A Time of Fear
+My new book Stakeholder Democracy: Represented Democracy in A Time of Fear out July 9th

 I would also like to thank my co-authors Jan-Gustav Strandenaes, Carolina Duque Chopitea, Minu Hemmati, Susanne Salz, Bernd Lakemeier, Laura Schmitz, and Jana Borkenhagen for their chapters - which are awesome!!
 While underscoring that my co-authors do not necessarily agree with the chapters written by other people.